 Possible Topics

-I would be delighted to offer a retreat / talk / day of prayer / evening of reflection for your parish or group, whether in person or via Zoom.
+I would be delighted to offer a talk or retreat for your parish or other group.
+Everything you see here is adaptable, from two hours to several days, in person or via Zoom.
 Check out the topics below, or sample my list of previous engagements.

 Dramatic Interpretations of Women in Scripture